zakkar/IKA/README.md

 Bomberman projet
 ##########

+How to play
+-Launch Bomberman Unreal Project
+-Open BombermanMap (Should be loaded by default) -Press the play button
+-Control for player 1 : WASD to move and Space to spawn bombs -Control for player 2 : Arows UP/DOWN/LEFT/RIGHT and ctrl right to spawn bomb

+2 types of walls : Destructible and Non Destructible
+3 types of drop items : Faster Run, More Bombs, Longer range Blast

+The game end when only one player is left or time out

+All the code source are under  IKA\Bomberman\Source\Bomberman\
+The blueprints are under IKA\Bomberman\Content\Blueprints List of blueprint used
+-FasterRun, LongerBlast, MoreBombs : used as pickups and inherit from BombermanBasePickupItem -DestructibleWall, NormalWall : used as walls and inherit from BombermanBaseWall -BombermanUI : UMG to display timer
+-Bomberman_BP : The default pawn used

+\Content
+-CustomGameMode : a defined game mode that uses customs elements in which i've made the spawn logic

+Under LevelBlueprint i have created the camera logic

+####################
 This first submission contains the UE4 project and core mechanic gameplay, actually everything is made with C++

 here's the differents classes created and used for the game